Let's dive a little more into how we envision that each project you start might be done.

 There is no one-stop-shop for all your needs.
 The BigClown Shop provides a solid starting point for the IoT processor and communication modules, interfaces, sensors, actuators, etc.

-On the other hand, the BigClown IoT Kit perfectly mates with the 3rd party products, like:
+Additionally, the BigClown IoT Kit mates perfectly with 3rd party products:

 Phase #3: Firmware Upload

-You can start with the existing pre-built firmware image, or just write your own firmware using our high-level BigClown Firmware SDK.
+You can start with our existing pre-built firmware images, or write your own using our high-level BigClown Firmware SDK.